jumpingrivers/datasauRus/README.md

 code](https://www.autodeskresearch.com/publications/samestats),
 [official paper](https://doi.org/10.1145/3025453.3025912)).

-In the paper, Justin and George simulate a variety of datasets that the same summary statistics to the Datasaurus but have very different distributions.
+In the paper, Justin and George simulate a variety of datasets that have the same summary statistics to the Datasaurus but have very different distributions.